kaycix/northcoastcnpsnursery/collections/_plants/garrya_elliptica.md

         - Silk Tassel

 description:
-    short : "This beautiful shrub is a treat to come across when the male plants are displaying their long catkins.
-Both male and female plants are perfect for a hedge or growing against a wall. <br/>Photo by Pete Haggard in the Arcata Community Center native plant garden January 2023."
+    short : "This beautiful shrub is a treat to come across in the winter when the male plants are displaying their long catkins.
+Both male and female plants are perfect for a hedge or growing against a wall."

 bloom_calendar:
     -   12